 Entering The Thereness That Never Goes Away

-When I go outside with my cat, we share the experience of bonding with our outdoor home.
-I have noticed that her attitude is different than mine.
+When I went outside with my cat, we shared the experience of bonding with our outdoor home.
+I have noticed that her attitude was different than mine.
 I often think of myself as being in nature.
-I get the sense that she sees herself and nature as one and the same.
-Nature is her greatest and most important connection.
-It is also her anchor.
-It is what is real to her so she does not get wrapped around the axle about the little things in life.
+I get the sense that she saw herself and nature as one and the same.
+Nature was her greatest and most important connection.
+It was also her anchor.
+It was what is real to her so she did not get wrapped around the axle about the little things in life.

-She has a sense of and connection with Source that most of us can only dream of because we are all stuck in issues with the everyday details of life.
+She had a sense of and connection with the universal energy that most of us can only dream of because we are all stuck in issues with the everyday details of life.
 I have always been impressed by her natural sense of priority.
 It is interesting how animals grow into their maturity much more easily than we humans do.

 Embracing The Primal Yumminess

-Each morning I feel that I am getting a gift and it feels good.
+Kelly has left me but her memory is one of my most cherished.
+Each morning I now still meet the feral cats for a morning greeting.
+I still feel the gift of these visits and it feels good.
 If you have a cat (or dog), I recommend going outside in the morning and taking it all in.
 Drink in the primal yumminess.
 Embrace the comforting presence and see if your days feel better as a result.